ToolChainGang/AtmegaLib/README.md

 With test programs!

-You can test hardware sections in isolation by running individual test programs found in this project.
+You can test hardware sections in isolation by running test programs found in this project.

 The interfaces can be port-configured to conform to your specific hardware.
 For example, the stepper interface can be configured to use any three GPIO pins (step, dir, enb).

-Many test programs accept serial commands to exercise the hardware.
+Many test programs are supplied that accept serial commands to exercise the hardware.
 For example, the stepper motor test program "SteperPulse.c" accepts the following commands:

 ````bash
 +      # Go faster (by 10%)